 SEAM :

-A seam is when you sew several pieces of fabric together, with a straight stitch or an overlock stitch. seam
+A seam is when you sew several pieces of fabric together, with a straight stitch or an overlock stitch.

 SEAM ALLOWANCE :

+This is the distance between the edge of the pattern and the seam line.
 Seam allowance are already included in our patterns, their width from 5mm (13/64 in) to 1cm (3/8 in) depends on the type of seam you have to make.
+We give you all seam allowances details into each model tutorial 🙂

 SINGLE FOLD HEM :